A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: Background

 \subsection{Color Quantization-based Feature Extraction Algorithms}

-\paragraph{Border/Interior Classification.} Stehling et al.~{\cite{Stehling:2002}} proposed BIC, a simple and fast approach for feature extraction which presented prominent results in web image retrieval \cite{Penatti:2012} and remote sensing image classification \cite{DosSantos:2010,Nogueira:2017}.
-This approach relies on a RGB colour-space uniformly quantized in $4 \times 4 \times 4$ = 64 colours.
-After the quantization, it applies a segmentation procedure, which classifies the image pixels according to a neighborhood criterion: a pixel is classified as interior if its 4-neighbours (right, left, top, and bottom) have the same quantized color; otherwise, it is classified as border.
-Then, two color histograms, one for border pixels and other for interior pixels, are computed and concatenated composing a 128-bins representation.
-At the end, the histograms undergo two normalizations: division by the maximum value, for image dimension invariance, and a transformation according to a discrete logarithmic function, aiming to smooth major discrepancies.
+\textbf{Border/Interior Classification (BIC).} Stehling et al. \cite{Stehling:2002} proposed BIC, a simple and fast approach for feature extraction which presented prominent results in web image retrieval \cite{Penatti:2012} and remote sensing image classification \cite{DosSantos:2010,Nogueira:2017}.
+This approach relies on an RGB color-space uniformly quantized in $4\times4\times4=64$ \text{colors}.
+After the quantization, the authors propose to apply a segmentation procedure, which classifies the image pixels according to a neighborhood criterion: a pixel is classified as interior if its 4-neighbours (right, left, top, and bottom) have the same quantized color; otherwise, it is classified as border.
+Then, two color histograms, one for border pixels and other for interior pixels, are computed and concatenated composing a 128-bin representation.
+In the end, the histograms undergo two normalizations: division by the maximum value, for image dimension invariance, and a transformation according to a discrete logarithmic function ($dLog$), aiming to smooth major discrepancies.
+When comparing BIC via L1 distance, it was observed that the dLog function is able to increase substantially the effectiveness of histogram-based CBIR approaches and also reduces by 50\% the space required to represent a histogram.

-\paragraph{Global Color Histogram.} GCH~{\cite{Swain:1991}} is a widely used feature extractor which presents one of the simplest forms of encoding image information in a representation, a color histogram, which is basically the computation of the pixel frequencies of each color.
+\textbf{Global Color Histogram (GCH).} GCH~\cite{Swain:1991} is a widely used feature extractor that presents one of the simplest forms of encoding image information in a representation, a color histogram, which is basically the computation of the pixel frequencies of each color.
 It relies on the same uniformly quantized RGB color-space such as BIC and, consequently, produces a feature vector of 64 bins.
 After the histogram computation, it undergoes a normalization by the max value in order to avoid scaling bias.
+Additionally, for the same reasons as for BIC, dLog normalization is also applied to the final histogram.